coder/coder/docs/templates/dependencies.md

 }
 ```

-In the above example, the `coder/coder` provider will be limited to all versions
+In the above example, the `coder/coder` provider will be limited to all versions above or
-above `0.2.0` and below `0.3.0`, while the `acme/frobnicate` provider will be
+equal to `0.2.0` and below `0.3.0`, while the `acme/frobnicate` provider will be
-limit to all versions matching `1.0.x`.
+limited to all versions matching `1.0.x`.

 The above also applies to Terraform modules.
 In the below example, the module
 `razzledazzle` is locked to version `1.2.3`.